echoprotocol/echowiki/FAQ/README.md

 ### How to register a token in the Echo network?

 First, you have to create an ERC20 token on the Ethereum blockchain.
 Then, you can register this token in the Echo network.
 For it, call the method [register_erc20_token](/api-reference/echo-wallet-api/README.md#register_erc20_token-account-eth_addr-name-symbol-decimals-broadcast).
 For this purpose you should specify the account that will be the owner of the token, the address of the contract in Ethereum, the name of the token in Echo, which token will have an abbreviated name in Echo and precision.
 That to check the registered token, please, use the following methods [get_erc20_token](/api-reference/echo-wallet-api/README.md#get_erc20_token-eth_addr_or_id) and [check_erc20_token](/api-reference/echo-wallet-api/README.md#check_erc20_token-id).

+### How to Echo's block rewards work?

+When valid block occurs in Echo chain, producer and verifiers of previous block will obtain a block reward.

+Block rewards consist of:

+1. Emission per block.
+2. Fee of all transactions in block.
+May be in ECHO, EBTC or EETH assets also.
+3. Incentives.

+Certain percentage of block reward paid to producer of block.
+Remaining part of reward paid to verifiers of block reward in equal parts.

+Economy parameters `economy_config` stored in `global_property_object.chain_parameters`.
+To get `global_property_object` call the method [get_global_properties](/api-reference/echo-wallet-api/README.md#get_global_properties).

+Fields of `economy_config`:

+1. `block_emission_amount` is emission per block.
+2. `block_producer_reward_ratio` is producer part of rewards in percentage.
+3. `blocks_in_interval` is target amount of blocks from network maintenance to next one.
+4. `pool_divider` is just divider total amount of rewards in pool.

+Incentives increase if some blocks in Echo or some verifiers of block was missed.
+Network calculate every block how many blocks was missed from the last block and collected rewards of this blocks in rewards pool.
+After that network calculate incentives according to this formula: `incentive = total_rewards_in_pool / blocks_in_interval / pool_divider`.
+This value of incentives stores in `incentives_object` and adds to next block reward.
+To get `incentives_object` call method [get_current_incentives_info](/api-reference/echo-wallet-api/README.md#get_current_incentives_info).

 ## Bitcoin and Ethereum Sidechains